yesodweb/yesodweb.com-content/blog/2014/02/why-i-dont-follow-pvp.md

 The PVP solves one problem pretty well (not perfectly), but at huge costs.
 There are other solutions to reducing the problems we're facing, and we should not fanatically adhere to a policy like the PVP.
-Many of us who have dropped PVP compliance have done so- not because we're "sloppy" or "don't care about compatibility"- but becasue we believe the PVP causes more harm than good.
+Many of us who have dropped PVP compliance have done so not because we're "sloppy" or "don't care about compatibility", but becasue we believe the PVP causes more harm than good.
 I encourage others to consider making the switch as well.